 Is a founding partner of AD–WO.
-Until 2018, Wood was a Project Leader at Bjarke Ingels Group (BIG) for The Spiral tower in New York City, and designer for World Trade Center Tower 2 in New York City and Google in Bayview and Charleston East.
-Wood has also worked with Toshihiro Oki Architect in New York, LAB Architecture Studio and Minifie van Schaik in Melbourne, Australia.
-Her project experience ranges from private residential through to large-scale urban development and construction management.
-Wood received her Bachelor and Master of Architecture at the Royal Melbourne Institute of Technology where she was awarded the Anne Butler Memorial Prize.
-Wood completed an additional Master in Advanced Architectural Design at Columbia University, receiving an Honor Award for Excellence in Design.
+Until 2018, Wood was at BIG as a Project Leader of The Spiral tower in New York City.
+Wood has also worked with Toshihiro Oki Architect in New York, LAB Architecture Studio, and Minifie van Schaik in Melbourne.
+Her project experience ranges from residential through to large-scale urban development.
+Wood received her Bachelor and Master of Architecture at the Royal Melbourne Institute of Technology, and a Master in Advanced Architectural Design at Columbia University.
+Wood is a licensed Architect in the state of New York.

-Is a founding partner of AD-WO and an Assistant Professor at the Rhode Island School of Design where he teaches undergraduate and graduate history/theory and design courses.
-Admassu has taught at Columbia University’s Graduate School of Architecture, Planning and Preservation, and has worked with practices in Atlanta and New York.
-Admassu is committed to research and has recently been examining the constructed identities of urban markets in East Africa.
-Admassu completed his Bachelor of Architecture at Southern Polytechnic State University, and a Master of Advanced Architectural Design at Columbia University where he was awarded the Lucille Smyser Lowenfish Memorial Prize, and an Honor Award for Excellence in Design.
-Following his Masters, Admassu undertook the Advanced Architectural Research program at Columbia University.
+Is a founding partner of AD-WO and an Assistant Professor at the Rhode Island School of Design.
+Admassu has taught at Columbia University (GSAPP) and worked with design practices in Atlanta and New York City.
+Admassu is committed to research, focusing on examining the constructed identities of urban markets in East Africa.
+Admassu completed his Bachelor of Architecture at Southern Polytechnic State University, followed by a Master of Advanced Architectural Design and Advanced Architectural Research certificate at Columbia University.